calloo/gingersnap/docs/external/introduction/quick-start.md

 # Getting Started

-This section will quickly carry you through the main help you build a basic service layer for your web application.
-By the end of this tutorial, you will understand:
+This section will quickly carry you through the core features that will help you build a basic service layer for your web application.
+By the end of this tutorial, you will understand how to use gingersnap to:
 - modelling data
 - sending and receiving messages via HTTP/S